T H E P R O B L E M

 There is a powerful, positive connection between participation in youth sports and good character development, better health, higher self-esteem and academic success.
 However, only 1 in 4 kids in the US are getting the recommended daily amount of physical activity.
 This problem is significantly worse for kids living in low-income communities.
 For children living in poverty play is often too hard to come by as their families face many obstacles, ranging from a lack of safe places to play to under-resourced schools that cut recess and physical education.
 When children spend less time playing they aren’t realizing the full range of play’s benefits: healthy bodies, resilient and creative minds, social activity and emotional well-being.

 We work to give every child, especially those living in low-income communities, safe places to play and the opportunity to participate in summer camps, youth sports, and other physical activities.
-By working with partners across the United States we are leading projects for new playgrounds, sport courts and other recreational facilities for kids and families to congregate for physical activity.
-Additionally, we seek to partner with public schools, housing projects and city parks to build these resources in a community driven manner, encouraging people to be involved throughout the identification, creation and programming of the play ares in their communities.
+By working with partners across the United States we are leading projects for new playgrounds, sport courts; and other recreational facilities for kids and families to congregate for physical activity.

 Stay up to date on all the latest Eat.
 Learn.
 Play. news, events, how to get involved, and more!